AlmirNeeto99/mandelbrot-openmp/README.md

 - `inputs/`: folder containing inputs examples, can be used both for serial and parallel version
 - `analysis/`: folder containing analysis code and charts generations

+## General information

+Both versions, serial and parallel, execute almost the same logic.

+1. Generate **x** and **y** space to simulate a plane
+2. Generate an iteration count space to hold the value of how many iterations until a pixel escaped
+3. For each pixel coordinate
+    1. Build a complex number
+    2. Iterate until it escapes or reaches the max iteration count
+    3. Log the number of iterations needed to escape
+4. Generate an image where pixel intensity is the number of iterations needed to escape

+The key difference in the parallel version lies in the handling of step 3:

+1. Define a grain size
+2. Split the process into **N** threads
+3. Each thread executes step 3, independently, for a grain-size chunk of the space
+4. Same as serial step 4, it is only executed by the main thread after all threads have finished

 ## Building

 ### Serial